A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Description of Benchmark Problems

 In the CFL problem, given $n$ customers with demand $\{ d_j \}^{n}_{j=1}$ and $m$ facilities with fixed operating costs $\{ f_i\}^{m}_{i=1}$ and capacity $\{ s_i\}^{m}_{i=1}$, let $c_{ij}/d_j$ be the unit transportation cost between facility $i$ and customer $j$, and $p_{ij}/d_j$ be the unit profit generated by facility $i$ supplying customer $j$.
 The CFL problem is formulated as follows \cite{cornuejols1991comparison}:

-where each variable $x_{ij}$ denotes the decision of facility $i$ to meet the demand of customer $j$, while each variable $y_i$ denotes the decision of facility $i$ to develop and operate.
+where each variable $x_{ij}$ denotes the decision of facility $i$ to meet the demand of customer $j$, while each variable $y_i$ denotes whether facility $i$ is operated.
 For the CFL problem, we train and test on instances with $n=35$, $m=35$, and transfer on instances with $n=60$, $m=35$.